mattbf/gitrefsheet/README.md

 1. download it to your local drive
 2. type file://c: into your browser
 3. navigate to where you saved the file and open from there

+**note you must have index.css dowloaded in the same folder for the styles to work